idea-fasoc/datasheet-scrubber/README.md

 Here we propose two different approaches:
 - Categorition using Bag of words, text extraction using regular expression, and table extraction using tabula (please see [here](https://github.com/chezou/tabula-py) for more information)
 - Categorition, text extraction, and table extraction using Convolutional neural network (CNN) (please see [here](https://en.wikipedia.org/wiki/Convolutional_neural_network) for more information)
    - If you want to test the CNN part, we need more softwares:
      - Poppler
      - Tesseract
+     - Visual Studio 2017

 ### Getting Started
 These are steps for compiling codes:
 1. Clone the datasheet-scrubber repository